aidanmelen/terraform-aws-security-group-v2/examples/prevent_service_interruptions/README.md

 ## Types of Interruptions

-1. When a SG rule is updated using DBC lifecycle management; the service will be inaccessible during the period after the rule is deleted and before the rule is recreated.
+1. A SG rule update using DBC lifecycle management will result in the service being inaccessible during the period after the rule is deleted and before the rule is recreated.

-2. A SG replacement will cause an interruption if depended on by another SG via the `source_security_group_id` argument and that SG is managed in another Terraform run or outside of Terraform all together.
-The service would be restored when the `source_security_group_id` is updated with the new value.
+2. A SG rule ID change will result in any `source_security_group_id` reference becoming [stale](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeStaleSecurityGroups.html).
+The service will be restored when the `source_security_group_id` is updated with the new value.

 ## Considerations